 The Directors of Faculty have responsibility to ensure all aspects of quality assurance processes are effective and fully embedded in the design, development and approval of all programmes.
-Curriculum Delivery Managers (CDMs) are responsible for academic and resource planning to ensure relevancy and currency.
+Curriculum Delivery Managers (CDMs) are responsibility for academic and resource planning to ensure relevancy and currency.
+All programmes and modules are designed to meet academic standards that are consistent with relevant national qualifications and credit frameworks.
+Where applicable, the college also meets professional body and accreditation requirements, and apprenticeship standards.

-Where the College delivers in partnership with a Degree Awarding Institution, programme design and development are determined by the institution's own management and leadership teams, who take ultimate responsibility for academic standards and the quality of learning opportunities.
+Where the College delivers in partnership with a Degree Awarding Institution, programme design and development are determined by the institution's own management/leadership teams, who take ultimate responsibility for academic standards and the quality of learning opportunities.

 Where the College delivers Pearson BTEC Higher National qualifications, programme teams use the nationally devised and accredited specification for each BTEC qualification, as their first point of reference for all planning and assessment.
 These nationally devised and accredited structures and curriculum content reflect the local dimension of how the programmes are then delivered.
 The programme teams refer to Pearson's assessment and delivery guidance when developing and designing programme specifications.
 All BTEC units are assessed through internal assessment, which allows teams to deliver the programme in a way that suits their students and relates to local need.
 Curriculum teams consider student feedback, as well as external expertise, when determining unit context and designing assignment briefs.
+Students are involved meaningfully in the design, development, approval and modification of programmes and modules.

-Prior to delivery, programme leaders agree an annual assessment plan.
+Prior to delivery, programme leaders agree a definitive annual assessment plan, produced from the design, development, approval and modification processes.
 Once designed, all summative assignment briefs are internally verified and checked for coverage of programme specifications, prior to issue to students.
 Programme delivery includes formative assessment tracking for students and summative unit grading.
-Internal verification and standardisation activities effectively ensure consistent and accurate assessment decisions
+Internal verification and standardisation activities effectively ensure consistent and accurate assessment decisions are made.
+Similar but proportionate arrangements are in place for modules and smaller units of study.